negatic/ArchiPy/README.md

 ## 🤝 Contributing

-We welcome contributions to ArchiPy!
-Please check out our [contribution guidelines](CONTRIBUTING.md) for details on:
+Contributions are welcome!
+See our [contribution guidelines](CONTRIBUTING.md) for details on setup, workflow, and standards.

-- Setting up your development environment
-- Development workflow
-- Submitting effective pull requests
-- Code style expectations
-- Testing requirements

 ---